rschristopher/rschristopher.github.io/src/bitcoin-as-money/fixed-supply.md

  the previous year.
  A gold standard means 2% annual inflation.

-At present, Bitcoin's inflation rate is equal to gold, and after the next halving (likely in May 2024), Bitcoin will become the least inflationary monetary asset the world has ever known.
+At present, Bitcoin's inflation rate is already less than gold, and as such, Bitcoin is the least inflationary monetary asset the world has ever known.